N305 highway (Philippines)

 National Route 305 (N305) forms a part of the Philippine highway network.
-It is a secondary road that acts as a four-lane spur road that spans 1.7 km and consists two major streets in Olongapo, serving as the main road of Olongapo city proper.
+It is a secondary road that acts as a four-lane spur road that spans 1.7 km and consists two major streets in Olongapo, which are Rizal Avenue and Magsaysay Drive, serving as the main road of Olongapo city center.

 Route description

 N305 was constructed by the United States Government when the Olongapo was a Naval Reservation.
 U.S. Navy personnel used the route to provide access to Manila while the U.S. Naval Base Subic Bay existed in Olongapo.

 Magsaysay Drive

-N305 starts at the Magsaysay Bridge as its southern terminus, a pedestrian walkway that used to be a roadway for vehicles, then provided access to the Subic Bay Freeport Zone until 2011 when SM City Olongapo was built.
+N305 starts at the Magsaysay Bridge as its southern terminus, a pedestrian walkway that used to be a roadway for vehicles, then provided access to the Subic Bay Freeport Zone portion of the city until 2011 when SM City Olongapo Downtown was built.
 The route is entirely a one-way road for northbound vehicles.
 Magsaysay Drive ends at the Friendship Rotunda, a roundabout intersection that was built in the 1970s.